InsightRX/mipdtrial/README.md

 ## Roadmap

 The `mipdtrial` package is currently under development, and there will likely be changes to core functionality in the upcoming months.
-The following features are on our short-term roadmap:
+Features thar are on our short-term roadmap:

-- Implement functionality to gather all relevant information during and at the end of the simulated trial, and include it in the output from `sample_and_adjust_by_dose`.
-- Improve ease of use: implement a single function to run the trial
-- Add more optimization functions, e.g. combined dose- and interval- optimization
+- Add more optimization functions
+- Add more initial dosing functions
-- Add functionality to generate more realistic trial scenarios, e.g. allow some random scattering of TDM samples over time.
+- Add further functionality to generate more realistic trial scenarios

 ## Contributing